MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 This article presents Step 3 in the tutorial series _Work with the Django web framework in Visual Studio_.

-The previous Steps in this tutorial series create a minimal Django app with a single page of self-contained HTML.
+The previous Step in this tutorial series creates a minimal Django app with a single page of self-contained HTML.
 Modern web apps are typically composed of many pages, and use shared resources like CSS and JavaScript files to provide consistent styling and behavior.
 In Step 3, you work with Visual Studio item templates to add content to your Django project and expand the capabilities of the application.

 In Step 3 of the tutorial, you learn how to: